Cape man arrested for alleged DWI

-A Cape Girardeau man was taken into custody early Saturday morning for alleged driving while intoxicated.
+A Cape Girardeau man was cited for driving while intoxicated and careless and imprudent driving resulting in a crash.

-A Missouri State Highway Patrol report states Brady Coleman, 24, was arrested shortly before 2 a.m. in Cape Girardeau County.
+According to a Missouri State Highway Patrol report, Benito Peralta-Cruz, 20, was taken into custody in Cape Girardeau County at about midnight Sunday night.

 He was taken to the county jail and released.